SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 Due to the large number of experimental results contained in the SModelS
 |Database|, parsing the :ref:`database folders <folderStruct>` and building the
 corresponding :ref:`database objects <objStruct>` may require a non-negligible CPU time.
-In some cases this task may be the most time consuming task when testing a single input file.
+In some cases this may be the most time consuming task when testing a single input file.
 Furthermore this procedure does not have to be repeated every time SModelS is run.